-The contributions made to the 401(k) account established by your employer are obvious.
+The contributions made to a traditional 401(k) account established by your employer are obvious.
 They are typically made with your pre-tax dollars and matched, or partially matched, by your employer.
 The benefits of using pre-tax dollars make these types of contributions ideal.
 Your 401(k) is also one that benefits from being a tax-deferred investment account.
 One of the pitfalls of an employer’s 401(k) plan, however, is the limited, often biased, investment options available to you.
 With a self-directed 401(k) plan, many of those investment boundaries are removed.
 In fact, if you choose to open a self-directed 401(k) account, you not only increase your investment opportunities, but also your own control over the account as a whole.
 The benefits of a self-directed 401(k) are definitely worth considering when it comes to your retirement nest egg.
 After all, an increase in your portfolio diversity is not just a great way to generate different types of returns and earnings, but also help to prevent the negative effects of an economic downturn from robbing you of your future.
 However, if you already have a 401(k) account with your employer or not, you may wonder how a self-directed 401(k) is funded.
-Funding Options Funding your self-directed 401(k) is not as complicated as you might think.
+Solo 401(k) Funding Options Funding your self-directed 401(k) is not as complicated as you might think.
 At IRA Business Trusts, we tend to see three methods that help fund your new self-directed 401(k) account.
 Funds from transfers, contributions and profit sharing are typically used for these types of accounts.
 Transfers: The Internal Revenue Service (IRS) allows account owners to transfer funds from a previous, “qualified” retirement plan into your self-directed 401(k).
 This includes accounts like your employer-established 401(k), Traditional Individual Retirement Account (IRA), Simplified Employee Pension (SEP) IRA, and more.
 It is important to note, however, that funds from Roth IRAs are not transferable when it comes to your self-directed 401(k).
 Contributions: Contributions are also referred to as “personal deferrals.”
 The IRS regulates how much of your personal deferrals are allowed to be transferred to a self-directed 401(k).
 For those who are under 50, 100% of your contributions can be transferred into a self-directed 401(k) up to $18,500 in 2018.
 For those who are over 50, however, this ceiling is increased to $24,500.
 Profit Sharing: If your employer matches, or partially matches, your contributions to a 401(k) account, it is considered to be a “Profit Sharing Plan” (PSP).
 The IRS permits this, but does have guidelines that dictate how much your employer can contribute.
 A self-directed 401(k) can include these types of contributions, just like your employer-based 401(k) would.
-Experts in Self-Directed Investment Accounts Royal Legal Solutions are experts when it comes to your self-directed investment accounts.
-Whether you are considering a 401(k) or self-directed IRA (SDIRA), we understand how important your investment account is to your future.
-It’s your money – we are just here to help.